omgnetwork/omg-samples/omg-js/app/03-transaction-erc20/README.md

 );
 ```

-### 2. Logging child chain ETH balances for Alice and Bob
+### 2. Logging child chain ERC20 balances for Alice and Bob

 Logging balances helps to see the changes in the wallets before and after making any transaction.
-For more details, please refer to [Retrieve Balances](../01-balances/README.md) sample.
+For more detailed example, please refer to [Retrieve Balances](../01-balances/README.md).

 ```
 async function logBalances() {